If I had Only Known

 Thousands of people have responded to my web site and my Childless by Marriage blog.
 At a recent reading, I was surprised to find myself surrounded by men who praised my honesty on a subject they are afraid to discuss with their childless friends and admitted that they had never realized how it might feel to be a childless woman.
 People are clearly interested.

-To purchase a copy of Childless by Marriage, click on the book cover at right.
+To purchase a copy of Childless by Marriage, click here for Amazon or request the book at your favorite bookseller.